Scotmid Funerals Tartan Strip

 • Music: Traditional hymns and songs may be sung, with a bagpiper playing laments.

-Our funeral plans walk you through every step of the way and we provide support to answer and questions you may have.
+Our funeral plans walk you through every step of the way, and we provide support to answer any questions you may have.

 Funeral Procession and Burial Customs